 Introduction to Ocean Sampling Day (OSD)

-The Ocean Sampling Day (OSD) is a simultaneous sampling campaign of the world’s oceans and will take place on the summer solstice (June 21st) in the year 2014.
-These cumulative samples, related in time, space and environmental parameters, will provide insights into fundamental rules describing microbial diversity and function and will contribute to the blue economy through the identification of novel, ocean-derived biotechnologies.
-We expect that these data will provide a reference data set for generations of experiments to follow in the coming decade.
-It could also function as starting point for regularly coordinated future OSDs.
+The Ocean Sampling Day (OSD) is a simultaneous sampling campaign of the world’s oceans which took place (for the first time) on the summer solstice (June 21st) in the year 2014 and was repeated in 2015.
+These cumulative samples, related in time, space and environmental parameters, provide insights into fundamental rules describing microbial diversity and function and contribute to the blue economy through the identification of novel, ocean-derived biotechnologies.
+We see OSD data as a reference data set for generations of experiments to follow in the coming decade.

 The OSD Citizen Science project (MyOSD)